 I’m sure you’re familiar with enchiladas.
 A tasty tortilla, filled with goodness, rolled then smothered in sauce.
 That sauce is predominantly made of chiles.
 You can tell by the name itself: en-chil-adas.

 Now, we’ll take a look at the word entomatadas.
-This is the same tasty rolled tortilla, except it’s smothered in a tomato-based sauce.
+This is the same tasty rolled or folded tortilla, except it’s smothered in a tomato-based sauce.
 Here, we have the name: en-tomat-adas.

 Yes!
 There is another one you will like as well: enfrijoladas.
 What are those?
 Break down the word as: en-frijol-adas.
 Frijoles are beans.
 So, this one is a rolled tortilla, covered in a bean sauce.